ibm-developer/ibm-cloud-spring-bind/README.md

 ### Testing

-At this time you can only test locally as the dependency is not yet in Maven Central.
+At this time you can only use the dependency by building and installing it locally as it is not yet in Maven Central.

+To test/run locally:
-To test locally first build the project by issuing `mvn package`.
+1. Build the project by issuing `mvn package`.
 Make sure the unit tests all pass.

-After a successful build you can install the dependency locally with the following command:
+2. Install the dependency locally with the following command:

    `mvn install:install-file -Dfile=target/ibm-cloud-spring-service-bind-1.0.0.jar -DpomFile=pom.xml`

-You can now include the dependency in another project and use as described above in [usage](#usage)
+3. Include the dependency in another project and use as described above in [usage](#usage)

 ### Using in Other Projects